sylnit/google-auth-component/README.md

 # google-auth-component
-Show how to implement google authentication
+Show how to implement google authentication in a react application using react/redux